scanse/sweep-sdk/libsweep/doc/serial_protocol_spec.md

 sync/error (1byte)  |  Azimuth - degrees(float) (2bytes)  |  Distance - cm(int) (2bytes)  |  Signal Strength (1byte)  | Checksum (1byte)
 | ------ | ------ | ------ | ------ | ------ |

+**sync bit** :
-**sync / error** : 0 bit indicates the sync value, a value of 1 indicates the packet is the beginning of a new scan, a value of 0 indicates all other measurement packets.
-Bits 1-6 are reserved for error codes.
+0 bit indicates the sync value, a value of 1 indicates the packet is the beginning of a new scan, a value of 0 indicates all other measurement packets.
+Bits 1-6 are reserved for error codes, see below.

+**error code bits**  :
+1st bit indicates whether or not there was a communication error with the LiDAR Module.
+A value of 1 indicates that there was an error, and a value of 0 indicates there was no error.

+bits 2-7 reserved for future use.

 **azimuth** : Angle that ranging was recorded at.
 Azimuth is a float value - needs to be converted from 16bit int to float, use instructions at the top